zkxl/zkxl.github.io/_posts/2017-01-24-about-graph.md

 __Define strong connectivity: For every pair of nodes (u, v) in G, there is a path from u to v and a path from v to u.__

-_1. Pick a node in Graph and check if it can reach to every other node in the same graph.
+1. _Pick a node in Graph and check if it can reach to every other node in the same graph._
-2. Starting from the same node, test on_ $$ G^{REV} $$ _(reverse all the edges) if it can still reach to every other node.
+2. _Starting from the same node, test on_ $$ G^{REV} $$ _(reverse all the edges) if it can still reach to every other node._
-3. If both tests pass, G is strongly connected, else return False._
+3. _If both tests pass, G is strongly connected, else return False._

 The algorithm takes O(m + n).